binste/basic_reproducibility_guide/2_During_the_analysis/4_Documentation.md

 * TOC
 {:toc}

-Remember, documentation is only useful if it is kept up to date!
+Documentation is only useful if it is kept up to date.
 Otherwise, it might cause confusion and even be counterproductive.
 However, don't get into the habit of writing the documentation last, to avoid having outdated comments.
 Start good habits right from the beginning and keep updating your documentations whenever something changes.
 This will also help you later on understand what you did and especially why you did it.

 ## README in the root directory
 Always create a README file in the root directory of your project.
 This can be a markdown (.md) or (.txt) file.